mr-v/AssertThrows/README.md

 # AssertThrows
-Custom assertions for asserting throwing functions in Swift 2.x
+Custom assertions for asserting throwing functions in Swift 2.x.
+For more information see [blog post](http://mr-v.github.io/custom-error-assertions-in-swift/).

 ## Usage